 FEW have physically dominated the game of basketball like Amar’e Stoudemire and Shawn Kemp.
 The two injury-plagued forwards never reached their full potential, but for a brief period of time, they wowed us with their above the rim athleticism on a nightly basis.
 On paper ‘S.T.A.T’ and ‘Reign Man’ had very similar NBA careers, but the two deserve us to dig deeper to determine who had the better tenure in the league.

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
-Make sure you keep up to date with the latest Compare the Pair articles and follow our fan pages on Facebook and Twitter to never miss a minute of the action!
+Make sure you keep up to date with the latest Compare the Pair and NBA articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

 VERDICT – AMAR’E STOUDEMIRE